 Aussie Mobile Vet adds veterinary acupuncture and veterinary homeopathy to its list of services.

-Dr Caroline Kim and Dr Alison Shen are both trained through the IVAS to become qualified Veterinary Acupuncturist.
+Dr Rainbow Ngai is trained through the IVAS to become qualified Veterinary Acupuncturist.
 In addition Dr Caroline has trained further to include Veterinary Homeopathy to our list of services.

 How does Acupuncture work?